Holographic fluids: a thermodynamic road to quantum physics: Discussion

 \subsection{Relativistic theory.}

 Our analysis is Galilean relativistic (nonrelativistic).
-As we have emphasised in subsection \ref{matfraind}, spacetime aspects of continuum theories are mostly hidden but essential.
-It is straightforward to prove that the final evolution equations of Korteweg fluids, also the dissipative ones, are not only Galilean covariants but also independent of reference frames.
+As emphasized in Section \ref{matfraind}, the spacetime aspects of continuum theories are mostly hidden but essential.
+It is straightforward to prove that the final evolution equations of Korteweg fluids, which are also the dissipative ones, are not only Galilean covariants, but are also independent of reference frames.
 Comparing the Liu procedure and the divergence separation method highlights the hidden aspects of Galilean covariance when expressed with relative quantities.
-Also, a complete Galilean covariant treatment is straightforward; see \cite{Van17a}.
-However, without further ado, the thermodynamic method cannot be generalised to special or general relativistic theories.
-Thermodynamics is based on the separation of space and timelike evolution, and the separation is based on the definition of comoving quantities, which requires the concept of the fluid's velocity field.
-That problem also appears with absolute time, in the Galilean relativistic theory, see \cite{Bre05a,OttEta09a,Van17a}.
-In the case of dissipative relativistic fluids, entropy production based arguments are not enough, and instabilities appear \cite{HisLin85a, VanBir12a}.
-The application of Liu procedure without any further ado cannot clarify the problem \cite{Van09a}.
+In addition, a complete Galilean covariant treatment is straightforward \cite{Van17a}.
+However, without further ado, the thermodynamic method cannot be generalized to special or general relativistic theories.
+Thermodynamics is based on the separation of space and timelike evolution, and this separation is based on the definition of comoving quantities, which requires the concept of the fluid's velocity field.
+This problem also appears with absolute time in Galilean relativistic theory \cite{Bre05a,OttEta09a,Van17a}.
+In the case of dissipative relativistic fluids, entropy production-based arguments are not sufficient, and instabilities appear \cite{HisLin85a, VanBir12a}.
+The application of the Liu procedure alone cannot clarify the problem \cite{Van09a}.

-However, starting from the quantum mechanical side, the fluid mechanical forms of the fundamental quantum mechanical evolution equations, like the Klein-Gordon or the Dirac equations, show that, at least for the marginal case of perfect fluid dynamics, the thermodynamic conditions can be interpreted.
+However, starting from the quantum mechanical side, the fluid mechanical forms of the fundamental quantum mechanical evolution equations (e.g., the Klein--Gordon and Dirac equations) show that, at least for the marginal case of perfect fluid dynamics, the thermodynamic conditions can be interpreted.